Fe10pin/Pair-Count-Updater-Using-Python/README.md

 # Pair-Count-Updater-Using-Python
 This project implements a Python function that updates the frequency count of all ordered pairs of items within a given itemset.
 The solution uses `defaultdict` from Python’s `collections` module to efficiently track pair occurrences.

+## Function Description

+The function `update_pair_counts` receives:

+- `pair_counts`: a `defaultdict(int)` that stores pair frequencies.
+- `itemset`: a collection of unique items.

+It iterates through all possible ordered pairs in the itemset and updates their counts while avoiding self-pairs.

 from collections import defaultdict

 def update_pair_counts(pair_counts, itemset):